Your Complete Guide to Writing the Common App Personal Statement

 The easiest way to brainstorm is by using our free brainstorming tools (just create an account).
 However you do it, be sure to get a second opinion about what experiences really are your most compelling.
 This is part of our coaching and feedback process and you should get that second opinion, whether or not you use our services.

-Personal Statement: Build it around your strongest experiences
+Build your Common App essay around your strongest experiences

 Often, colleges say things along the lines of: The personal statement is a place for us to get to know you.
 And now you know how unintentionally misleading that can be.